jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/motion-and-events/random.md

 In this activity student will work with:
 *  ``||math:pick random||`` to generate random numbers
-* setting sprite x and y positions
+* Setting sprite x and y positions
-* setting button press events
+* Setting button press events

 ## Concept: pick a random number